NevinRock/Hiragana_study_demo/README.md

-A demo to help memoriznig japanese hiragana
+A demo to help memorise japanese hiragana